 Instructions

-• Feed your sourdough starter 4-12 hours before starting the bread so it is active and bubbly once you start the bread.
+• Feed your sourdough starter 4-12 hours before starting the bread so it is active and bubbly once you begin.

 • Combine your warm water and flour in a large bowl.
 You’ll want to let this mixture rest for 30 minutes for a process called autolyse.

-• When you are finished with the 6 rounds of stretch and folds, cover your dough with a wet towel or plastic wrap.
-Allow it to bulk-ferment until it has doubled.
+• When you are finished with the 6 rounds of stretch and folds, cover the dough with a wet towel or plastic wrap.
+Allow it to bulk-ferment at room temperature until it has doubled.

-• Pre-shape by providing slight tension and creating a ball with each piece of dough and allow to bench rest for about 20 minutes on the counter.
+• On a clean work surface, divide the dough into three equal parts using a bench scraper.
+Pre-shape by providing slight tension and creating a ball with each piece of dough and allow to bench rest for about 20 minutes on the counter.

 • The next day, preheat a baking stone (optional) at 500 degrees for about an hour.
 Although I don’t actually bake directly on the pizza stone, I like to have it in there to keep the oven very hot when I put the cold baguettes in.
 This helps them to poof up, also known as oven spring.

 • Remove the baguettes from the fridge.
-Score the top of the dough with 3 or 4 fairly deep scores cut at a 45 degree angle.
+Score the top of the dough with a razor blade with 3 or 4 fairly deep scores cut at a 45 degree angle.

-• Fill the 9 by 13 dish you placed in your oven with boiling water.
+• Fill the cast iron skillet you placed in your oven with boiling water.

 • Spritz the top of the baguettes with water for browning.

 • Load the baguettes onto the stone.
-I leave mine in the perforated baguette pan, and just place that on top of the stone.
+I leave mine in the perforated baguette pan, and place that on top of the stone.
 If you use a couche to shape your dough, remove the baguettes from the couche and place them directly on the stone.
 Do NOT put the couche in the oven.
+Carefully open the oven door, as you’ll likely have quite a bit of steam come out once opened.

 • Reduce the heat to 450 degrees and bake for 35 minutes.
-In my oven, I achieve the best browning when I rotate the baguettes about 20 minutes into the baking process.
+In my oven, I achieve the best browning when I rotate the baguettes after about 20 minutes of baking.

 Notes

-• The timing for bulk fermentation will vary greatly depending on many factors – temperature, hydration, maturity of your starter, etc. If you’d like, you can let this step go longer for further health benefits.
+• Bulk fermentation times will vary greatly depending on many factors – temperature, hydration, maturity and strength of the starter, etc. If you’d like, you can let this step go longer for further health benefits.
 I typically do this in the morning and let it go all day.
 When the dough is ready, there will be small bubbles on the surface.

 Nutrition